-- Graduation exercises will not occur on the original June date planned.
-So SORRY! - Individual graduation dates will fully depend on when a student is able to complete EMS 216 and the required Capstone experience. - NREMT practical exam timing depends on when we are able to have more than 10 people in one space and NREMT practical testing resumes.
-We have dates secured in June and July just in case. - Graduates will be authorized to take the NREMT cognitive exam.
+- Individual graduation dates will fully depend on when a student is able to complete EMS 216 and the required Capstone experience. - NREMT practical exam timing depends on when we are able to have more than 10 people in one space and NREMT practical testing resumes.
+We have a date secured in June and on July 17, 2020. - Graduates will be authorized to take the NREMT cognitive exam.
 A limited number of testing sites are open in the Chicago metro area. - With current limitations on the practical exam, graduates may take the NREMT written as an assessment exam.
 A passing score makes them eligible for Illinois licensure as a paramedic.
 Those that take the written only are not eligible for NREMT certificates or registration.
 When the practical exam is also completed, they will earn NREMT certification.